 Mario Sergio Cutait led the Federation as Chairman for two consecutive terms from 2012 – 2015 and was recognised by the IFIF Board of Directors for his outstanding leadership.
 As Chairman, Mr. Cutait led the successful development of IFIF’s new Strategy, Vision and Mission and positioned IFIF to effectively address the important opportunities and challenges facing the feed industry in the future.
 Under his leadership, IFIF almost doubled its membership and increased its geographical reach to key regions, such as Africa, the Middle East and Asia.

-IFIF’s Chairman for 2018-2019 is Dr. Daniel Bercovici, President of Ajinomoto Eurolysine S.A.S., who was elected at IFIF’s 30th Annual General Assembly held at FAO Headquarters in Rome on 06 October 2017.
-Dr. Bercovici previously served as Chair of IFIF’s Sustainability Steering Group and as Chair of IFIF’s feed safety Capacity Development Programme, as well as a Member of the IFIF Board of Directors since 2008.
+IFIF’s Chairman for 2020-2021 is Dr. Daniel Bercovici, President of Ajinomoto Eurolysine S.A.S., who was unanimously re-elected for a second term of office at IFIF’s 32nd Annual General Assembly held at FAO Headquarters in Rome on 04 October 2019.
+Delegates recognized Dr. Bercovici’s successful leadership since 2018 under which IFIF experienced strong growth in strategic projects and deeper relationships with international stakeholders while attracting a range of new members from across the globe.
+Dr. Bercovici was first elected Chairman at IFIF’s 30th Annual General Assembly held at FAO Headquarters in Rome on 06 October 2017.
+He previously served as Chair of IFIF’s Sustainability Steering Group and as Chair of IFIF’s feed safety Capacity Development Programme, as well as a Member of the IFIF Board of Directors since 2008.
 He has more than three decades of diverse executive experience with the Ajinomoto Group including in Brazil, Europe, Mexico and North America and brings his experience both with IFIF as well as international feed industry matters to the role of IFIF Chairman.